 A visit to India is incomplete, without witnessing the national animal of India, the TIGER!
 The thrill of spotting one of these rare and elusive predators in their natural habitat is simply unmatched.
 While tigers are generally found throughout Southeast Asia and China, India remains the most prolific home of these magnificent animals and boasts the highest population numbers thereof.

-Wildlife tourism is an element of many nations travel industry centered around observation and interaction with local animal and plant life in their natural habitats.
-It has experienced a dramatic and rapid growth in recent years worldwide and many elements are closely aligned to eco-tourism and sustainable tourism.
+Wildlife tourism is an element of many nations' travel industries centered around observation and interaction with local animal and plant life in their natural habitats.
+It has experienced dramatic and rapid growth in recent years worldwide and many elements are closely aligned to eco-tourism and sustainable tourism.

 - Bandhavgarh National Park, Madhya Pradesh

 - Nagarhole National Park And Tiger Reserve, Karnataka

 - Tadoba Andhari National Park, Maharashtra